I am writing a research paper on you. Can you answer some questions?

 1992—1993: The Dungeons & Dragons

-books were permanent ball-point pen on laser bond paper.
-They were colored in alcohol-based graphic markers and detailed with colored pencils.
+books were Pilot V5 extra-fine ball-point pen on laser bond paper.
+They were colored in Berol Prismacolor alcohol-based graphic markers and detailed with Prismacolor colored pencils and pastel pencils.

 1993—1996: For Planescape

 I upgraded my tools.
 Understanding mediums comfortable to my evolving style, I moved into working on both cold and hot press Bristol board, which I would purchase by the pad.
-I began inking my work with dip pens (using a Hunt 102 nib and sepia FW inks).
-Images were then colored in watercolor and diluted FW inks, which were also run through an airbrush.
+I began inking my work with Crow Quill dip pens (using Speedball's Hunt 102 and 101 nibs with sepia FW inks).
+Images were then colored in student watercolors and various diluted FW colored inks, which were also run through an airbrush.
 Details were then added with Berol Prismacolor colored pencils.

 1996—2003: Magic cards, Magazine covers and my first books saw an evolution of my painterly work.
 I paint with Holbien Acryla Gouache on Strathmore 3 or 4-ply plate Bristol.
 Sepia or Dark Umber Berol Prismacolor colored pencils are used for layout and detailing.
 During this time, I stopped using an airbrush.